 Two out of the three members of the NC, including the NC chairman, are independent.
 The Lead ID is one of the independent members of the NC.
-Please refer to the 'Corporate Directory' section on page 16 of the AR, for the composition of the NC.
+Please refer to the 'Corporate Directory' section on page 11 of the AR, for the composition of the NC.

-The NC's responsibilities as set out in its written terms of reference approved by the Board, is to review all Board and Board Committees composition and membership, board succession plans for the Directors, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Board Committees and the individual Directors, review appointments and resignations of the Senior Management team and review Directors' training and continuous professional development programme.
+The NC's responsibilities as set out in its written terms of reference approved by the Board, is to examine the Board size, review all Board and Board Committees composition and membership, board succession plans for the Directors, including the Chairman and the MD, determine each Director's independence annually and as and when circumstances require, evaluate performance of the Board as a whole, its Board Committees and the individual Directors, review appointments and resignations of and succession planning for the Senior Management team, develop and implement an induction programme for newly appointed Directors and for existing Directors in respect of their appointments to any of the Board Committees, and review training and continuous professional development programme for the Directors.
 The Company Secretary maintains records of all NC meetings including records of discussions on key deliberations and decisions taken.